Softball (Lob Ball/Slo Pitch/Three Pitch)

 - A safety bag must be used at first base.

-- Keep all of the equipment not being used out of the practice/playing area.
+- All of the equipment not being used must be kept out of the practice/playing area.

 - Where pitching machines are being used they must be inspected prior to use and be under the direct supervision of a teacher/coach.